ptheywood/ptheywood.github.io/_posts/2013-11-21-welcome-to-jekyll.markdown

 title:  "Welcome to Jekyll!"
 date:   2013-11-21 14:57:30
 categories: jekyll update
+excerpt: An introductory post, how to use jekyll.
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!